Shōsōin: Preservation of the artifacts

-Since the Shōsō-in was to be a repository for (valuable) objects, it was constructed to create a natural climate regulation system.
+Since the Shōsō-in was to be a repository for valuable objects, it was constructed to create a natural climate regulation system.
 This natural climate regulation system was created by elevating the floor to a height of 2.7 m.
 This made circulation of air underneath the building possible and protected the structure against humidity at the same time.
 In addition to this, during the first few decades after its construction, the triangular beams of the Japanese cypress might have functioned as a natural regulator of humidity and temperature.

 The artefacts themselves were stored away in chests made from cedar wood, which is known for its durability.
 These chests were 90–110 cm long, 60–70 cm wide and 40–50 cm high.
 Not only the building itself but also these chests were elevated from the ground.
 All these adjustments made it possible to preserve the treasures in perfect state.

 Treasures

 The Shōsō-in today holds around 9,000 items, excluding items that are yet to be classified.
-The treasures that were donated by Empress Kōmyō were stored in the Hoku Sō, the Northern part of the Shōsōin.
+The treasures that were donated by Empress Kōmyō were stored in the Hoku Sō (北倉), the northern part of the Shōsōin.
 From the very beginning, this part of the Shōsō-in has been sealed by the imperial family.
-One was permitted to enter only with explicit permission of the imperial family.
-Ninety-five percent of the fine arts and crafts in the Shōsōin were produced in Japan around the 8th century, with the remainder imported from the Tang Dynasty, Central Asia, India, Iran, etc. during the same period.
+One was permitted to enter only with explicit permission of the imperial family Other sections are called Chūsō (中倉, middle repository) and Nanōo (南倉, southern repository).
+Ninety-five percent of the fine arts and crafts in the Shōsōin were produced in Japan around the 8th century, with the remainder imported from the Tang dynasty, Central Asia, India, Iran, etc. during the same period.
 The designs of these Japanese and East Asian treasures show Iranian, Greek, Roman, and Egyptian influences due to cultural exchange via the Silk Road.

 Although these collections are not open to the public, selections are shown at Nara National Museum once a year in autumn.

 The objects and treasures that have been stored in the Shōsō-in can be divided into the following categories.